protemplate/dokploy-railway/README.md

 - **Persistent Storage**: Volumes for Docker and Dokploy configuration
 - **Health Checks**: Automatic health monitoring
 - **Auto-restart**: Configured restart policies

+## Volume Configuration

+Railway allows only one volume per service.
+After deployment, configure the volume in Railway dashboard:

+### Required Volume:
+- **Mount path:** `/data`
+- **Purpose:** Stores all persistent data including:
+  - Dokploy configuration and settings
+  - Docker images, containers, and volumes
+  - Traefik configuration and SSL certificates
+  - Application deployments and databases

+The entrypoint script automatically creates symlinks from standard locations to the `/data` volume.

+**Important:** Without this volume, your data will be lost on redeploy!

 ## Networking on Railway